Jelly-RDF/pyjelly/docs/generic-sink.md

 {{ code_example('generic/03_streaming.py') }}

-With this method you don't store every statement in memory, greatly improving parsing performance.
+With this method you avoid storing all statements in memory, which greatly improves performance.

 ### Serializing a stream of graphs